tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LP-02-ROC-AUC.md

 ### 2. Instructor Do: Intro to the ROC Curve and AUC (15 min)

-In this activity, students will learn how to measure the performance of a binary classification model by fetching metrics from Keras, as well as plotting and interpreting the ROC curve and AUC.
+In this activity, students will learn how to assess the performance of a binary classification model by fetching metrics from Keras, as well as plotting and interpreting the ROC curve and AUC.

 **Files:**